About the Canada Energy Regulator

 - Broader and deeper collaboration with stakeholders and partners informs our energy information.

-This report, Canada’s Pipeline System 2021: Understanding CER-Regulated Infrastructure System, provides information about major pipelines regulated by the CER.
+This report, Canada’s Pipeline System 2021: Economics of CER-Regulated Infrastructure, provides information about major pipelines regulated by the CER.

 This report does not indicate whether any application filed with the CER will be approved or denied.
 The CER makes decisions on specific applications based on the evidence before it at that time.
 If a party wishes to rely on this report in any regulatory proceeding before the CER, it may submit the material, just as it may submit any public document.
 Under these circumstances, the submitting party would adopt the material and could be required to answer questions about it.